 2) Cadman Plaza:

 After spending time at the Park, retrace your steps back along Old Fulton Street and merge right onto Cadman Plaza West.
-After a five minute walk, you will enter Cadman Plaza Park – the first of a series of parks leading to Brooklyn Borough Hall.
-This park contains fountains, benches and several statues, including the Brooklyn War Memorial, which honors the 300,000 American citizens who served in World War II.
+After a five minute walk, you will enter Cadman Plaza Park - the first of a series of parks leading to Brooklyn Borough Hall.
+This park contains fountains, benches, and several statues, including the Brooklyn War Memorial, which honors the 300,000 American citizens who served in World War II.
 Continue heading south and cross Tillary Street where you will come upon Korean War Veterans Plaza.
 Upon crossing Johnson Place, you will enter Columbus Park which stretches to Borough Hall.
 The park features benches, tables, and statues of various historical figures.
-It also houses the Borough Hall Greenmarket from 8am-6pm every Tuesday, Thursday and Saturday year-round.

 3) Borough Hall:

 At the southern edge of Columbus Park is Borough Hall.
 Completed in 1851, Borough Hall is Brooklyn’s oldest public building.
-The structure was constructed before the 1898 consolidation of New York City, and served as Brooklyn’s City Hall.
-Designed by architect Gamaliel King, Borough Hall’s imposing Greek-Revival style façade is clad in Tuckahoe marble.
+The structure was built before the 1898 consolidation of New York City, and served as Brooklyn’s City Hall.
+Designed by architect Gamaliel King, Borough Hall’s imposing Greek-Revival style facade is clad in Tuckahoe marble.
 The building is defined by its monumental staircase with six ionic columns supporting a triangular pediment, and its cast-iron cupola capped by a statue of Justice.
-The Brooklyn Tourism Office is located on the ground-floor of the Joralemon Street entrance.
+The Brooklyn Tourism Center is located on the ground-floor of the Joralemon Street entrance.

 4) Borough Hall Skyscraper Historic District:

 In the direct vicinity of Borough Hall, a collection of 21 architecturally-distinctive office buildings constructed during the late 19th and early 20th centuries have been protected as an historic district.
 These early skyscrapers transformed Downtown Brooklyn into a commercial center with a redefined skyline.
-In addition to Borough Hall, the district also features the Brooklyn Municipal Building (210 Joralemon St.), which houses many city offices.
+In addition to Borough Hall, the district also features the Brooklyn Municipal Building (210 Joralemon St.), which houses many city offices and retail stores like Sephora, Neiman Marcus Last Call Studio, and SoulCycle.
 The structure was designed by the architectural firm McKenzie, Voorhees & Gmelin and completed in 1924.
-Located at 186 Remsen Street, Franklin Building, is a 7 ½ story building completed in 1887 which housed the Franklin Trust Company.
-This Romanesque Revival structure with its round-arched entrance and rock-faced stonework was one of Brooklyn’s tallest structures at the time.
-Its Romanesque Revival style facade with a round-arched entrance and rock-faced stonework.
-Other protected buildings include the 13-story Beaux-Arts style Temple Bar Building (44 Court St.) completed in 1901, as well as the distinctive Brooklyn Chamber of Commerce Building (75 Livingston St.).
+Located at 186 Remsen Street, the Franklin Building is a 7.5-story building completed in 1887 which housed the Franklin Trust Company.
+This Romanesque Revival structure with its round-arched entrance and rock-faced stonework facade was one of Brooklyn’s tallest structures at the time.
+Other protected building include the 13-story Beaux-Arts style Temple Bar Building (44 Court St.) completed in 1901, as well as the distinctive Brooklyn Chamber of Commerce Building (75 Livingston St.).
 Its architectural form is composed of several setbacks, slender towers, and architectural detailing in the neo-Romanesque and neo-Gothic styles.